VarunSivamani/MLOPS/Session-1/README.md

 ## Assignment

-1. Create Dockerfile that uses https://github.com/rwightman/pytorch-image-modelsLinks to an external site.
+1. Create Dockerfile that uses https://github.com/rwightman/pytorch-image-models

 2. Build the image for this